eaderogba/eaderogba/README.md

 🎓 I am an **AI Engineer**.

-🌱 I currently work at **CribblrAI LTD Technologies** wheren I help businesses build and seamlessly integrate AI tools into their workflow.
+🌱 I currently work at **CribblrAI LTD Technologies** where I help businesses build and seamlessly integrate AI tools into their workflow.

 🎯 I am big on **Build, Ship Fast, and Iterate**.